-There are other places people use as a base to explore central Sri Lanka like Kandy, Anuradhapura, or Dambulla but I prefer Habarana because the town is quiet and small, relatively unknown to tourists and it is more green here.
-It is also located less than an hour away from the famous Sigiriya rock and the ruin of Polonnaruwa, and that is what you will be doing for the next 2 days.
+There are several other places that people like to use as a base to explore central Sri Lanka such as Kandy, Anuradhapura, or Dambulla but I prefer Habarana more as it is quiet, small and relatively unknown to tourists.
+It is also located less than an hour away from the famous Sigiriya rock and the ruin of Polonnaruwa, and these are what we will be doing in the next 2 days in Habarana.

-On your first day, hire a driver or a tuk tuk to take you to Sigiriya in the early morning to beat the crowd and hike to the top of the rock for a grand vista of the Central Sri Lankan landscape.
+On your first day, hire a driver or a tuk-tuk to take you to Sigiriya Rock in the early morning to beat the crowd and hike to the top of the rock for a grand vista of the Central Sri Lankan landscape.

 Sigiriya is a 200m high ancient rock that was used as a fortress in 477 CE and in hiking the rock, you will be able to see the beautiful landscape of Sri Lanka from the top.

-If you have another day in Habarana, I would recommend you to hop on a B294 bus from Habarana main road in the morning and go to Polonnaruwa and spend a day exploring the site.
+For your second day in Habarana, I would recommend you hop on a B294 bus from Habarana main road in the morning and go to Polonnaruwa, rent a bike and spend the day exploring the archeological site.

-Polonnaruwa is the royal ancient city of the Kingdom of Polonnaruwa and you can find massive structures of the kingdom's remnants like a 170m height ancient stupa and a huge standing headless Buddha, scattered all over the place.
+Polonnaruwa is the royal ancient city of the Buddhist Kingdom of Polonnaruwa and you can find massive structures of the kingdom's remnants like a 170m height ancient stupa and a huge standing headless Buddha, scattered all over the site.

 Kandy (2 nights)

 I think Kandy and the temple were overrated but that said, the city itself has quite a lot to offer if you are interested in the Kandyan culture.
-Kandy also serves as a good starting point for one of the most scenic train ride in Sri Lanka which we will discuss in a few paragraphs.
+Kandy also serves as a good starting point for one of the most scenic train ride in Sri Lanka which we will discuss in the next section.

 I did not go into the Temple of the Tooth because it does not appeal to me but even so, I had to appreciate the architecture of the the complex.
 It is very well done.

-If you are interested in the history of buddhism, I would suggest you to visit the Buddhism museum in Kandy.
-This is the only museums I found that dedicated each room to different types of buddhism practices from other countries around the world.
+If you are interested in the history of Buddhism, I would suggest you visit the World Buddhist Museum in Kandy.
+This is the only museums I found that dedicated each room to different types of Buddhism practices from other countries around the world.

 Another thing to do in Kandy is to see the Kandyan traditional dance.
 Every evening, you can attend one of these shows and the show lasts around an hour.

-I am not usually a fan of traditional dance show but this one captivated me the whole time.
-The dance is really intense and energetic with fast-paced drum beat that keeps you on the edge of your seat.
+I am not usually a fan of traditional shows but this one captivated me the whole time.
+The dance is really intense and energetic with a fast-paced drum beat that keeps you on the edge of your seat.

 Ella (3 nights)

 While you are on the train, don't bother sitting in your seat.
-Find an unoccupied door, hung your legs off, sit and enjoy the ride.
+Find an unoccupied door, hang your legs off, sit and enjoy the ride.